sagemath/trac_to_gh/Issue 6622.md

 # Issue 6622: substitution of a dict into a symbolic expression modifies the dict

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6622

 Original creator: was